Stanford tops South Carolina 66-65 to reach title game - WTMJ

 AP Basketball Writer

+Leading by one, the Cardinal turned it over with 6.2 seconds left at midcourt and Brea Beal missed a contested layup as Lexie Hull hustled back to get in her way.
+Aliyah Boston grabbed the rebound, but her putback attempt also bounced off the rim setting off a wild celebration by the Cardinal.

+“It is nice to have a little karma go your way,” VanDerveer said.

-The Cardinal (30-2) will play the winner of UConn and Arizona for the title on Sunday night.
-Coach Tara VanDerveer will be looking for her third national championship at the school and first since 1992.
+VanDerveer, who earlier this season topped Pat Summitt’s all-time win mark of 1,098 victories, will be looking for her third national championship at the school and first since 1992.

-Trailing 65-64 with 32 seconds left, Jones hit a jumper from the corner off a rebound that gave the Cardinal a one-point lead.
+Trailing 65-64 with 32 seconds left, Jones hit a jumper from the corner off a rebound that gave the Cardinal their one-point lead.

 “I just saw the ball bouncing around and most of my teammates were hitting some bodies to open it up.
-I just let it fly and I said, ‘Please, Jesus, go in,’ and it did,” Jones said.
+I just let it fly and I said, ‘Please, Jesus, go in,’ and it did,” said Jones, who was 11 for 14 from the field.
 “And then we just had to go on to the next play, there’s no time to get hyped about, we had to get back on defense.”

-After an inbounds, Cameron Brink lost the ball at midcourt to Boston, giving South Carolina a chance.
-Brea Beal missed a driving layup and Boston’s putback at the buzzer also was off the rim, sending the Cardinal onto the court to celebrate.
+After an inbounds, Cameron Brink lost the ball at midcourt to Boston, giving South Carolina those final two chances.

-“Bre had a great shot.
-Aliyah, we should’ve boxed her out, she had a great shot, thankfully, it didn’t go in and we’re moving on to Sunday,” Jones said.
+“We got a pretty decent, two looks at it, layup, follow up,” South Carolina coach Dawn Staley said.
+“We just came up short.
+We lost the way we did and it’s heartbreaking.”

-Jones and Fran Belibi ran to Boston, who was still standing under the basket and both embraced her with a long hug,
+Jones and Fran Belibi ran to Boston, who was still standing under the basket and both embraced her with a long hug after the buzzer sounded,

+“Me, Fran and Aliyah, we’re best friends.
+We text every day.
+We talk all the time.
+We love competing against each other.
+I think us being so close really boosted our competitiveness against each other,” Jones said.
+“So, I mean it was a hard-fought battle.
+She played great.
+We both played great.
+So, we just wanted to pay her the respect that she deserves.”

 Zia Cooke finished with 25 points to lead South Carolina.